sivasarvepalli/Q-A-from-PDF-and-Text-files/README.md

 # Team-Kalki
 Q&amp;A from PDF
-primary goal of this project is to assist the students to get answers from pdf which they upload this project mainly helps students to travers the pdf in short time this project uses open AI API KEY
+primary goal of this project is to assist the students to get answers from pdf which they upload.
+This project mainly helps students to travers the pdf in short time.

+This project uses open AI API KEY.